samlewis1234/PIC16a/README.md

 Short description of the project:

-Collection of plots to help understand trends in the Wordle solution set
+We used the Wordle dataset to create a collection of plots to help understand trends in possible solution words.
+Some examples include: letter frequencies, letter frequencies by position, and most common 2 letter combinations.